jensengroup/fragbuilder/README.md

 5) Look in examples/*.py for inspiration

-6) There is not much documentation at this point
+6) There is not much documentation at this point.
+Type help(openbabel) in a Python shell to access the man pages.

 How to cite use of fragbuilder: